Looking for some easy Father’s Day gifts for kids to make? It’s summer, so you may not have a lot of time to spend creating something for Dad.

 - Use any types of beads you want.
 The wooden ones were interesting and different (and neutral rather than bright colors).

 - Instead of purchasing split rings, remove the split ring from an unused keychain.

 Fathers Day Gift Idea #2: Bag Tag

-Draw designs, write messages, or use stickers on the card.
+Invite your child to paint designs or write messages on the tag.
 Allow your child to create as he chooses.

 Dad can attach this tag on whatever he regularly uses: lunch box, briefcase, toolbox, backpack, suitcase.
 (If he uses it on a suitcase, he can find it quickly at baggage claim!)

 He could also hang it from the mirror of his car or in a place of honor in his office or workspace.

 BIO: Scott Wiley, an early childhood educator for 30 years, is editor for Pre-K Pages.
 He also blogs at Brick by Brick, exploring the connection between play and learning.
 Connect with Scott on Twitter, Facebook, and Pinterest.